Cate Blanchett – Woollahra, Sydney. 1994

 Edition Policy

 Two distinct editions are available - 80 × 68.4 cm (15 prints) and 105.3 × 90 cm (8 prints).
 Each edition is strictly limited, signed and numbered, and will never be produced again in these sizes or formats.
-Each work is formally registered in The Sellick Archive for authenticity and provenance.
+Every work is formally registered in The Sellick Archive for authenticity and provenance.

 View Collector’s Edition Standards →